brandur/sorg/content/fragments/chrome.md

 Since the switch I've been using an equivalent in Chrome called Vimium, and it tends to do as good job or better than Vimperator for most things.
-Of particular note is it's "Vomnibar" that lets you pull up a special textbox to search bookmarks, history, or open tabs, along with being able to enter a new URL.
+Of particular note is its "Vomnibar" that lets you pull up a special textbox to search bookmarks, history, or open tabs, along with being able to enter a new URL.
 Its major downside compared to